 In this issue of Wegel we present views, opinions and research findings from different angles regarding the changes in the global agricultural system and its implications on the supply of healthy and balanced nutrition as well as the role of various stakeholders in putting the system back in to the right track.

 In this first issue, an attempt has been made to discuss about soil in detail through the various topics focusing on soil.
-In his article entitled “You are from the soil and shall go back to the soil” Dr. Hailu Araya urges all to think of the soil, its contents invaluable uses.
-In a similar manner, Dr. Georg Deichert tells us we have to resonate of the soil in his article entitled “Rethinking the soil.”
+In his article entitled “You are from Soon! the soil and shall cheap nfl jerseys go cheap jerseys back to the soil” Dr. Hailu Araya urges all to think of the soil, its contents invaluable uses.
+In a similar manner, Dr. ullamcorper Georg Deichert tells us we have to resonate of the soil in his article entitled “Rethinking the soil.”

-These days, the soil has become a topical issue.
-That is because soil is the basis for everything and any problem in the health of the soil affects everything, especially living things.
+These days, the soil cheap jerseys has become a topical issue.
+That is because soil is the basis for everything and any problem in the Recovery health of the soil Demand affects everything, especially living things.
 The agricultural system is the most affected as agriculture is all about soil, plants, animals, microorganisms and biodiversity in general.